veggiespam/ImageLocationScanner/README.md

   like dating or children-only social networking sites.
 How pervasive is the issue on sensitive websites?
 * White paper with better examples of "how to fix".
-* Get a Eclipse + ZAP environment working so I can test those updates easier.
 * For unit tests inside of the ZAP integration, add more test images for various cameras and location exposure, maybe a loop checking for this.
 * For unit tests inside of the ZAP integration, create a test which uses